This is no ordinary computer lab.

 facilitate collaboration for group projects and presentations

-explain the interface and nuances of a given program.
+explain the interface of a digital design program.

-Projects can include designing an electronic portfolio, designing a website, creating a blog, composing a visual essay, selecting images to embed in a text, adding audio and/or video into a text, and creating a presentation.
+Projects can include designing eportfolios or websites, composing a visual essay, adding audio and/or video into a text, and creating a presentation.

 Just need a space to work?
-Those attending the Digital Studio are not required to work with a consultant: the Digital Studio is also open to those who would prefer to work on their own to complete assignments/projects.
+Anyone who visits the Johnston or Williams Digital Studio is not required to work with a consultant.
+The Digital Studio is open for FSU students, faculty, or staff who would prefer to work on their own to complete assignments/projects.

 In fall 2008, the Williams Digital Studio opened as part of the Reading-Writing Center.
 In 2009, the Digital Studio held its first Digital Symposium which showcased digital student projects from a range of courses.
 The Digital Symposium has become a proud annual tradition.
 Follow this link to learn more about the symposium and see past examples.